-Pool alkalinity is a major part of pool water chemistry; hence if it is too low or too high, it must be adjusted immediately. the total alkalinity of a swimming pool or spa must be tested regularly on a daily basis.
-Failure to test your pool alkalinity levels can and will result in the water chemistry of your swimming pool or spa being unbalanced.
+Pool alkalinity is a major part of pool water chemistry balance; hence if it is too low or too high, it must be adjusted immediately. the total alkalinity of a swimming pool or spa must be tested regularly on a daily basis.
+Failure to test your pool alkalinity levels can and will result in the water chemistry of your swimming pools and spas becoming unbalanced.

-Unbalanced water chemistry leads to costly repairs of ypur spa or pool surfaces and equipment.
+Unbalanced water chemistry leads to costly repairs of your spa or pool surfaces and equipment.
 When you are correcting your total alkalinity level, it is recommended that you do so in small calculated increments.
-The reason for this controlled process is due to the fact that it is much easier for you to adjust your TA Level slightly when it gets a little high or a little low.
+The reason for this controlled process is due to the fact that, it is much easier for you to adjust your pool alkalinity (TA) Level slightly when it gets a little high or a little low.

 You should not wait for your total alkalinity levels, to get way off and then try to bring it back under control all at once.

 Since you are adjusting your pool alkalinity in increments, it is a good practice to re-test about every 24 hours after each adjustment.

 This process will let you know if you have reached your desired alkalinity (TA) level or if you need to continue with your adjustments.

 Swimming pool water chemistry requires the operator or technician to maintain a total alkalinity level that is set by industry standard.
 Ideally this level is between 80 to 120 ppm at all times.
 The pH level reading of a swimming pool or spa is govern by the total alkalinity level.